fredtush/Image-Classification-with-CNN/README.md

 The algorithm will be considered a success if the predictions made by it have a:

-1. Precision above 92%
-2. Recall above 95%
+1. Recall above 95%
-3. Accuracy of 90% - 96%
+2. Accuracy of 90% - 96%
-4. The task is to build a model that can classify whether a given patient has pneumonia given their chest x-ray image.
+The task is to build a model that can classify whether a given patient has pneumonia given their chest x-ray image.

 Since this is an Image Classification problem, Deep Learning is the ideal solving method.